sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

   - It was built on code that was forked from the BC Developers Exchange
   - All contracts awarded via GCDevEx were $10K and under, and were for virtual and unclassified work only (eliminating the need for a supplier security check).
 - The GCDevEx pilot created many lessons learned:
-  - a **simplified backend processes is required** not just a front end to connect the GC with developers,
+  - a **simplified back-end process is required** not just a front end to connect the GC with developers,
   - GC isn't used to breaking work into smaller chunks,
   - the proposal creation process needs to be easier (no more than 2 hrs of work)
 - It ultimately went offline as it did not include simplified back-end procurement processes and it struggled to find a new lead following the completion of the pilot by PCO